 It is a kind of practical guide that can be applied to any learning organization: start-ups, Very Small Enterprises (VSEs), SMEs, large accounts, families, and communities.

-For facilitating sociocracy in your organisation, do not hesitate to check our solution Holaspirit based on the Holacracy methodology !
+For facilitating sociocracy in your organization, do not hesitate to check our solution Holaspirit !